 In the 19th century when there were just early days of aquarium hobby and any aquarium equipment allowing to maintain stable water parameters was completely absent, Anacharis was a very popular plant, due to its unpretentiousness.

 As a rule you can see the plant in tanks of beginner aquarists.
 It is true, that in spring and summer provided with bright illumination, Anacharis perfectly grows in a house pond even without rooting, CO2 supply and fertilizers and during the season it fills the whole volume.

 By absorbing nitrates the plant sufficiently cleans the water and in doing so it stops unwanted algae from growing in the tank.

+Anacharis perfectly fits tanks with live-bearing fishes and its thickly growing leaves serve as a perfect shelter for the fish juveniles.
 In the numerous articles it is mentioned about the poisonous moisture of the plant especially for the fish juveniles, that’s why you should avoid trimming the plant too much in the nursery tanks.
 As for the adult fishes – Anacharis moisture is not poisonous for them.

 Another thing is, that this moisture may have a suppressing impact on growth rate of some delicate aquarium plants.
 Therefore, when trimming and weeding Anacharis vegetation, you should remove such a sensitive plant from the tank.

 Egeria densa can thrive in a temperature range of approximately 15°C to 30°C (59°F to 86°F).
 It is adaptable to different water temperatures within this range.

 Water hardness and pH have no impact on the plant, since Anacharis grows both in very soft and hard water.
 It is important to avoid abrupt changes of the growing conditions, since this may cause even the plant death.